DorkmasterFlek/smrpg_web_randomizer/README.md

 If you came here just looking to use the randomizer to generate games, head to [the official community website](http://randomizer.smrpgspeedruns.com) where we host this for everyone.
 This repository is only needed if you want to contribute to the development of the randomizer.

+## Install Python

+This app is written in Python 3, which is sort of implied by the requirements since Django 2.0 and beyond don't support Python 2 any longer.
+You should install the latest version of Python 3, which is 3.6.4 at the time of this writing.

 ## Installing required packages

+I would recommend making a virtual environment using something like virtualenv, or Pipenv.
+Then install the required packages:

 ```> pip install -r requirements.txt```